-Setup Wizard sub menu opens following window which start basic configuration of Pfsense.
+Setup Wizard sub menu opens the following window which start basic configuration of Pfsense.

 Management of user can be done from the User manager sub menu.

-Firewall is the main and core part of Pfsense distribution and it provides following features.
+Firewall is the main and core part of Pfsense distribution and it provides the following features.

 Aliases are defined for real hosts, networks or ports and they can be used to minimize the number of changes.

 NAT binds a specific internal address to a specific external address.
 Incoming traffic from the Internet to the specified IP will be directed toward the associated internal IP.